Journal of Cognitive Neuroscience Travel Fellowship

 The annual meeting of the Cognitive Neuroscience Society typically enjoys robust attendance from individuals from institutions based in the US and Canada, Europe, and Northeast Asia.
 To help promote geographic diversity in our science, the Journal of Cognitive Neuroscience has teamed up with CNS to create the JoCN Travel Fellowship, which provides a travel stipend of $3000, plus waived conference registration and waived poster submission fee, to one trainee based at an institution located in each of five regions that have been underrepresented at the CNS conference: Oceania and Southeast Asia; South Asia; Africa; West Asia; and southern Western Hemisphere (excludes Canada and USA).

-How to apply for the 2026 JoCN Travel Fellowship.
+Congratulations to the 2026 JoCN Travel Fellowship Winners:

 JoCN Travel Fellows from previous years: